 Don’t choose a very short or very long cruise

-Short, three- or four-day cruises are often called “booze cruises” for good reason—especially in tropical destinations.
-They’re often full of younger adults intent on getting the most of their drink packages!
+Short three- or four-day cruises are often called “booze cruises” for good reason—especially in tropical destinations.
+They’re often full of younger adults intent on getting the most out of their drink packages!
 Consider choosing a slightly longer cruise if you’d prefer the atmosphere to be less rowdy and more family-friendly.

 2. Pick the right stateroom for your family